tvsolutions/tvsolutions.github.io/_posts/2014-08-18-tv-on-vacation.md

   </a>
 </div>

-You can also play files from:
+<br />You can also play files from:

 * Dropbox
 * Google Drive